 Hearing what others have to say

-Incoming AAEP President Ann E. Dwyer (page 440
+Incoming AAEP President Ann E. Dwyer (article

 ) addressed attendees at the opening session on how the AAEP hopes to help improve equine practices.